hexabeast/Sytrace/README.md

 Base PID for filtering? (empty for none) : [BASH PID HERE] Breakpoint ? (procnum:line,procnum2:line2... or empty for none) : [LEAVE EMPTY]
 ```
-Launch the program to trace in the Qemu bash prompt, when the trace is over quit sytrace with ctrl+c then q
+Launch the program to trace in the Qemu bash prompt, when the trace is over quit sytrace with ctrl+c, q.

 Then, do :
 ```